albddnbn/psadt-install-framework/README.md

 - version: The version of the application.
 This will be used to create the folder structure and the name of the PSADT script.

+## Uninstall.exe info
+At the end of the installation script, an executable is compiled that does a few things including: removing source files, shortcuts, etc. from the system.